 So if you still haven’t heard what The Radium Girls is about, let it be my pleasure to enlighten you.

 Back in the early 20th century, people didn’t know a lot about radiation.
 Rather, they did, but they didn’t have a habit of sharing information, like we do now.
 Which is why it was thought that radium, a highly radioactive substance, was in fact good for you.
 Because it sold well.
 Because any miracle cure always sells well.

 So nobody even batted an eyelash when radium dial clock factories sprang up and started hiring young women to paint in their studios.
 Not wearing any protective suits.
 Putting the radium-covered brush straight into their mouths.
 Ingesting the radium.
 Like they were instructed.
 Because ‘the radium is good for you’.
 It will put rosy cheeks on you.

-Photo courtesy of The Atlantic
+The radium girls working: photo courtesy of The Atlantic

 It’s not that they didn’t bat an eyelash, really – they were actually even jealous of the girls, of their shining clothes and shining hair – as they returned from work.
 All covered in radioactive, glaring radium.
 Like a fairytale curse – enchanted pixie dust, that will bring you happiness, a fortune, that will make your position coveted and make every other girl jealous of your angelic glow.
 And yet, coming with a price akin to the fairytale one, where you have to give away your firstborn.
 Which was also what some of these girls pretty much did.